-The following Property guidance note Produced in partnership with Rohan Campbell of Maple Teesdale LLP provides comprehensive and up to date legal information covering:
+The following Property practice note Produced in partnership with Rohan Campbell of Maple Teesdale LLP provides comprehensive and up to date legal information covering:

 Following the financial crisis, the real estate finance market saw a retreat of conventional bank lending and an influx of non-bank lenders (NBLs) including insurers and real estate debt funds.
 Through 2012 and 2013, the absence of bank lending enabled these NBLs to strengthen their position and become established players in the market.
 With the return to confidence in the real estate investment market and bank lending from 2014, some NBLs, in particular real estate debt funds, are moving up the risk curve away from the senior debt space.
 This has resulted in a competitive market for real estate debt across the capital stack.